-Multilevel and Mixed Models
+Multilevel and Mixed Models Using Stata

-A 2-day seminar taught by Stephen Vaisey, Ph.D.
+Stephen Vaisey, Ph.D.

 Using regression techniques that ignore this hierarchical structure (such as ordinary least squares) can lead to incorrect results because such methods assume that all observations are independent.
 Perhaps more important, using inappropriate techniques (like pooling or aggregating) prevents researchers from asking substantively interesting questions about how processes work at different levels.

-After a brief conceptual introduction (including a discussion of the difference between random and fixed effects), we will begin with simple variance components models that can tell us how much of the variation in a measure can be assigned to different levels of observation.
+After a brief conceptual introduction (including a discussion of the difference between random and fixed effects), we will begin with simple variance components models that can tell us how much of the variation in a measure can be attributed to different levels of observation.
 We will then move on to mixed models (random effects models with fixed covariates) that allow us to ask how factors at different levels can affect an outcome.

 - Know the technical and substantive difference between fixed and random effects

-WHO SHOULD ATTEND?
+WHO SHOULD Register?

 This course is for anyone who want to learn to apply multilevel models to observational data.
 Participants should have a basic foundation in linear regression.